unioslo/fox-ood-paraview/README.md

-# Fox Desktop for Open OnDemand
+# Fiji (Fiji Is Just ImageJ) for Open OnDemand

-Apptainer based desktop app for Open Ondemand, as used on the Fox HPC cluster at University of Oslo.
+Apptainer based Fiji app for Open Ondemand, as used on the Fox HPC cluster at University of Oslo.

 ## Notes: